Evening Law Studies

-For more than 100 years, Loyola University New Orleans College of Law has been the only law school in New Orleans to offer working professionals and nontraditional students the opportunity to earn a law degree in the evening.
+For more than 100 years, Loyola University New Orleans College of Law has been the only law school in New Orleans to offer working professionals and non-traditional students the opportunity to earn a law degree in the evening.
 From recent graduates to retirees, empty nesters to new parents, our part-time students hail from diverse backgrounds, making the classroom a dynamic experience for both professors and students.

-Our Evening Program is designed with your work-life balance in mind.
+Our evening J.D. program is designed with your work-life balance in mind.
 Discover how earning a Loyola Law degree can help you achieve your professional goals.
 We accept both the GRE and LSAT for application to Loyola’s J.D. program—apply today!

 Spend your evenings growing.